wrbl606/pr-agent/docs/docs/core-abilities/code_validation.md

 ## Validation of Code Suggestions

-Each suggestion in the table can be "applied", converting it to a committable Git code change that can be committed directly to the PR.
+Each suggestion in the table can be "applied" by clicking on the `Apply this suggestion` checkbox, converting it to a committable Git code change that can be committed directly to the PR.
 This approach allows to fix issues without returning to your IDE for manual edits — significantly faster and more convenient.

 However, committing a suggestion in a Git environment carries more risk than in a local IDE, as you don't have the opportunity to fully run and test the code before committing.